-There are an array of options when it comes to fixing your settling foundation.
+There is an array of options when it comes to fixing your settling foundation.
 The Helical Pier System offers permanent stabilization for your home’s foundation, but is it the best option for your home?

 What is it?

 A helical pier is a steel piering system.
-The first section that is advanced into the ground has one or more helix shaped blades welded to the shaft.
+The first section that is advanced into the ground has one or more helix-shaped blades welded to the shaft.
 Additional extensions are then used to extend the pier to the necessary depth.
 Helical piers can be installed from the exterior or interior of your home and provide the opportunity to lift your home back toward its original position.
 Helical piers can also be effective at closing cracks caused by settlement and improving the operation of doors and windows.

 How does it work?

-First, soil is excavated (removed) from the area where the helical pier will be installed, and then sections are advanced into the soil.
-Once the designed load bearing pressures are achieved, heavy-duty foundation brackets are positioned below the home’s footing.
+First, the soil is excavated (removed) from the area where the helical pier will be installed, and then sections are advanced into the soil.
+Once the designed load-bearing pressures are achieved, heavy-duty foundation brackets are positioned below the home’s footing.
 The weight of the home is then transferred through the helical piers to deep, competent soils.
 Lifting the home back towards its original position is attempted, and the soil around the installation is then replaced.